-The Communications Office oversees the College's news services, sports information, records access and government relations' efforts.
-The communications staff assists in the College's marketing and fundraising initiatives and participates in planning a variety of special events throughout the year.
-The office serves as the official College liaison with the news media.
-The staff strives for consistent image, accuracy and quality in promoting the college and communicating its message to both internal and external publics.
+The Communications Office oversees the university's news services, sports information, records access and government relations' efforts.
+The communications staff assists in the university's marketing and fundraising initiatives and participates in planning a variety of special events throughout the year.
+The office serves as the official SUNY Cortland liaison with the news media.
+The staff strives for consistent image, accuracy and quality in promoting the university and communicating its message to both internal and external publics.

 To achieve its goals, the Communications Office writes and edits a variety of key institutional print and electronic communications.
-These include news releases; The Bulletin, the internal bi-weekly campus electronic newsletter; Columns, the 24-page print publication sent to alumni worldwide; Moments, the alumni association's electronic newsletter; the Annual Report of the College Foundation, and the Annual Report of the President.
+These include news releases; The Bulletin, the internal bi-weekly campus electronic newsletter; Columns, the 24-page print publication sent to alumni worldwide; Moments, the alumni association's electronic newsletter; the Annual Report of the Cortland College Foundation; and the Annual Report of the President.

-The communications staff coordinates requests for faculty and staff expertise, maintains the College's news website, produces the online campus calendar and handles media-related photography.
-Staff members serve on key College committees.
+The communications staff coordinates requests for faculty and staff expertise, maintains the university's news website, produces the online campus calendar and handles media-related photography.
+Staff members serve on key university committees.